shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-trade-desk---publisher-guide.md

 ---
-title: Deal Sync with Trade Desk - Publisher Guide
+title: Microsoft Bidders - Deal Sync with Trade Desk - Publisher Guide
-description: The article provides a publisher guide that specifically focuses on synchronizing deals with Trade Desk. ms.date : 10/28/2023
+description: The article provides a publisher guide that specifically focuses on synchronizing deals with Trade Desk. ms.date: 10/28/2023
 ---
 # Deal sync with trade desk - publisher Guide